Washing machine: United States

-Top-loading and front-loading clothes washers are covered by a single federal standard regulating energy consumption.
-The old federal standard applicable until January 1, 2011, included no restriction on water consumption; washer manufacturers faced no legal restriction on how much unheated rinse water could be used.
+Top-loading and front-loading clothes washers are covered by a single national standard regulating energy consumption.
+The old federal standards applicable before January 2011 did not restrict water consumption; there was no limit on how much unheated rinse water could be used.
 Energy consumption for clothes washers is quantified using the energy factor.

-But after new mandatory federal standards were introduced, many US washers were manufactured to be more energy- and water-efficient than required by the federal standard, or even certified by the more stringent Energy Star standard.
-Manufacturers were found to be motivated to exceed mandatory standards by a program of direct-to-manufacturer tax credits.
+After new mandatory federal standards were introduced, many US washers were manufactured to be more energy- and water-efficient than required by the federal standard, or even than required by the more-stringent Energy Star standard.
+Manufacturers were further motivated to exceed mandatory standards by a program of direct-to-manufacturer tax credits.

-In North America, the Energy Star program compares and lists energy efficient clothes washers.
+In North America, the Energy Star program compares and lists energy-efficient clothes washers.
 Certified Energy Star units can be compared by their Modified Energy Factor (MEF) and Water Factor (WF) coefficients.

-The MEF states how many cubic feet (about 28.3 liters) of clothes are washed per kWh (kilowatt hour) and is closely related to the configuration of the washer (top-loading, front-loading), its spin speed and the temperatures and the amount of water used in the rinse and wash cycles.
+The MEF figure of merit states how many cubic feet (about 28.3 liters) of clothes are washed per kWh (kilowatt hour).
+The coefficient is influenced by factors including the configuration of the washer (top-loading, front-loading), its spin speed, and the temperatures and the amount of water used in the rinse and wash cycles.

-Energy Star residential clothes washers have a MEF of at least 2.0 (the higher the better), but the best machines may reach 3.5.
-Energy Star washers have also a WF of less than 6.0 (the lower the better).
+Energy Star residential clothes washers must have an MEF of at least 2.0 (the higher the better); the best machines may reach 3.5.
+Energy Star washers must also have a WF of less than 6.0 (the lower the better).

 Commercial use

-A commercial washing machine is intended for more frequent use than a consumer washing machine.
-Durability and functionality is more important than style; most commercial washers are bulky and heavy, often with more expensive stainless steel construction to minimize corrosion in a constantly moist environment.
-They are built with large easy-to-open service covers, and washers are designed not to require access to the underside for service.
-Often commercial washers are installed in long rows with a wide access passageway behind all the machines to allow maintenance without moving the heavy machines.
+A commercial washing machine is intended for more intensive use than a consumer washing machine.
+Durability and functionality is more important than style; most commercial washers are bulky and heavy, often with more expensive stainless steel construction to minimize corrosion in a constantly-moist environment.
+They are built with large easy-to-open service covers, and washers are designed not to require access from the underside for service.
+Commercial washers are often installed in long rows, with a wide access passageway behind all the machines to allow maintenance without moving the heavy machinery.